*This post may contain affiliate links. Please see my disclosure for more details!*

 - Line a tin with parchment paper – I used a 9×9″ Square Tin as it makes a nice depth of fudge for this recipe!

-- Put the Dark Chocolate, Milk Chocolate, and Condensed Milk into a heavy based saucepan – melt on a low heat, stiring often so that the chocolate doesn’t catch on the bottom and burn and so that all the ingredients mix together well.
+- Melt on a low heat, stiring often so that the chocolate doesn’t catch on the bottom and burn and so that all the ingredients mix together well.

-- Or melt the two chocolates together carefully in the microwave/double boiler, and then add in the Condensed Milk and mix well till smooth.
+- Or melt the two chocolates together carefully in the microwave/double boiler, and then add in the Condensed Milk and mix well until smooth.

 - Once set – remove from the tin and cut into the squares – I cut my tray into small squares of fudge, about 1inch in size!
 Return to the fridge for another couple of hours to finish setting if its still a little soft– ENJOY!